Complaints, Comments and Compliments

 Complaints Policy

-Ribble Valley Borough Council is committed to providing high quality services to all our customers.
+Ribble Valley Borough Council (“Council”) is committed to providing high quality services to all our customers.
 Our Complaints, Comments and Compliments Policy is designed to ensure we continually improve our services and remedy any situations where we fail to meet our standards.

 The Council takes all complaints seriously and values customer feedback.
 The Council is committed to learning from complaints and to making changes to policies and procedures to prevent similar complaints recurring.